hubinjisu/EventProgressBar/README.md

 # EventProgressBar
-EventProgressBar
-It is simple to use as the following.
+EventProgressBar is simple to use as the following steps.

             progressLayout.setProgressUnitTime(50).setCallback(new EventProgressBar.EventProgressBarCallback()
             {